 - Pūhenehene – a skilled game of balance and trickery

 - Hākōkō – a wrestling style similar to sumo

 - Kōnane – a board game most resembling chess

 Makahiki also signified rest and rejuvenation of the land and sea.
-To ensure sustainability for the next five generations and beyond, harvesting, fishing, and gathering materials from the land was regulated continuously.
+To ensure sustainability for the next five generations and beyond, harvesting, fishing, and gathering materials from the land were regulated continuously.